KarthikrajS/ai-boilerplate/README.md

 ## Extending:
 - Add new AI models by creating a new file in the `models/` directory and updating `ModelService.js`.
 - Add new API routes as needed in `routes/aiRoutes.js`.

+## Contributing
+Feel free to fork this repository and make your contributions.
+Open a pull request to submit changes.

+## License
+This project is licensed under the MIT License.